Richardson Criminal Defense Attorney

 your rights through quality representation.
 When your freedom and livelihood

-respected.
-Contact us instead and schedule a free consultation to discuss
+Contact us instead and schedule a initial consultationto discuss your case

 Dial (972) 460-9339 now and get started.
 You can also

 contact MAS Law online.

 Assault & Domestic Family Violence

 Domestic family violence in Texas are threats of violence or acts of violence